kharmabum/fototropik/_pages/reading-recommendations.md

 - [The Beginning of Infinity: Explanations That Transform the World] by David Deutsch.
 2011.
 487 pp.
 - [The Lightness of Being: Mass, Ether, and the Unification of Forces] by Frank Wilczek.
 2008.
 292 pp.
 - [Fundamentals: Ten Keys to Reality] by Frank Wilczek.
 2021.
 272 pp.
+- [Thinking In Systems: A Primer] by Donella H. Meadows.
+2008.
+218 pp.

 [Straw Dogs]: https://www.goodreads.com/book/show/230733.Straw_Dogs?ac=1&from_search=true
 [The Selfish Gene]: https://www.goodreads.com/book/show/61535.The_Selfish_Gene